miklevin/MikeLev.in/_posts/2024-10-30-its-about-delighting-customers.md

 I'm wondering if it was a timeout.
 Anyway, that just goes further to light the fire under me to port it into the new framework where I can give it full tender love and care.
 TLC on the products so TLC for the clients!

+Think through next steps.
+A lot of directions to go.
+Get the Gong recording playing in the background so that I know the players and I know the issues.
+Get to know the client stakeholder, their issues, their site, and expectation setting.
+Absorb it in the background as you evaluate next steps.
+Narrowing window.

+Okay, a content gap analysis!
+Figure out their competitors...
+Okay, done.
+I've got a new technique for that now that I'm playing with Gemini Advanced.
+An AI which actually **is from Google** and which has a huge context window can be used for things that other AIs currently have difficulty with, suitable for figuring out a client's competitors.
+So it went way more smoothly than I could have hoped for.
+Do the data-pulls of the competitors and generate the Gap Analysis.
+Okay, done.
+It's an Excel file due to the size and user experience issues with a document like this.
+But I need to get and stay organized with files and the company's Google Drive, so put it there where it should be.
+Also, I'm trying to do everything on NixOS now, and not on Mac and certainly not in Excel if I can help it.
+So that gets things set up actually to show it under LibreOffice.